How much does it cost to put a dog or cat to sleep in the UK?

 Median £30 across 3 real prices

-A one-off ear infection usually means a consultation and a course of ear drops, which is manageable for most owners.
+A one-off ear infection usually means a consultation and a course of ear drops, which most owners can absorb without much fuss.

 Median £60 across 25 real prices

-Itchy skin is one of the most common and most frustrating reasons dogs end up at the vet, and it is often a long-running problem rather than a quick fix.
+Itchy skin is one of the most common reasons dogs end up at the vet, and it is often a long-running problem rather than a quick fix.

 Median £60 across 25 real prices